 Sadly you can’t sit down and enjoy a coffee here as there’s no café… and there never was!
 In the film, 303 is where Will buys an orange juice.
 There’s not much to see at this location, other than the street name on a plaque on the wall…

 #9 The Ritz, 150 Piccadilly

-Anna’s Hotel in the film, the Ritz is known for its luxurious rooms and world class dining throughout the world.
-Today, although you can stay (though a room here is a little on the pricier side of things), you can also walk past the grand exterior and admire the splendor.
+Anna’s Hotel in the film, the Ritz is known for its luxurious rooms and world-class dining throughout the world.
+Today, although you can stay (though a room here is a little on the pricier side of things), you can also walk past the grand exterior and admire the splendour.